cmadland/lit/pages/03.education-action-research/11.reasonConclusionBroadeningBandwidth2001/docs.md

 >  We believe it is helpful to address all questions if only to say why one is more important than the other.
 Thus when next asked how big one's 'n' was or what to do about the fact that one's data must be considered contaminated by interests or that the co­ inquirers were all self-selected, the action research may refer to the differing axiomatic assumptions in action research which arise from a worldview and lived experience of participation.
 We suggest that the action researcher seek to expand the conversa­tion about validity to include the broader bandwidth of considerations that inhere in research/practice in search of a world worthy of our lives. (p.
 351)

 !!!!
-Issues as choice-points and questions for quality in action research Is the action research:
+Issues as choice-points and questions for quality in action research:
+!!!!
+Is the action research:
 !!!!  - Explicit in developing a praxis of relational participation?
 !!!!  - Guided by reflexive concern for practical outcomes?
 !!!!  - Inclusive of a plurality of knowing?